henriqueblobato/ip_info/README.md

 ## Consideration
 - Value filtering was not done using the back end, it is inserted in javascript using an input field above the table.
 - Due to a limit of information capture with rdap, the tor network was used to circumvent requests coming from a new ip every time we are blocked.
+- The project was done in a few hours over the weekend.
+Thanks for the learnings